MaximilianoAlarcon/DatathonEntel2021/README.md

 # Datathon Entel 2022

-Description:
+### Description
 The challenge is to develop a project that automates the review of clinical documents.
 Specifically in verifying the manual signature and extracting the date of the signature through an OCR module

-### Entrenamiento
+### Training

-Se etiquetaron las imágenes de entrenamiento utilizando la herramienta labelimg obtenida de github.
-Más detalle se puede observar en la carpeta /training_data.

-Se eligieron los pesos de las épocas con mejor performance.

-Los modelos implementados fueron:

-* YOLOv3-SDF -> Es un modelo derivado de YOLOv3 cuya funcion es detectar fechas y firmas a partir del input de una imagen.

-* YOLOv3-DOCR -> Es un modelo derivado de YOLOv3 cuya funcion es detectar y clasificar los números dentro de las fechas recortadas detectadas por el modelo YOLOv3-SDF.
+The training images were tagged using the labelimg tool obtained from github.
+More detail can be seen in the /training_data folder.

+The weights of the times with the best performance were chosen.

+The implemented models were:

+YOLOv3-SDF -> It is a model derived from YOLOv3 whose function is to detect dates and signatures from the input of an image.

+YOLOv3-DOCR -> It is a model derived from YOLOv3 whose function is to detect and classify the numbers within the trimmed dates detected by the YOLOv3-SDF model.

-### Dependencias
+### Dependencies

-- Librería time
-- Librería  os
-- Librería opencv (4.5.2)
+- opencv library (4.5.2)
-- Librería numpy
+- numpy library
-- Librería pandas
+- panda bookstore